 Lake Naivasha’s verdant shores sprawl with cacti, sand olive trees, and historical ranches extending over the Rift Valley’s highest point like a boundless sunlit sea.
 The lovely blue lake is an oasis for hippo pods, zebra, buffalo, giraffe, and hartebeest herds grazing along its rim and floor.
 Flamingos wash the lake shores with dashing pink shades, and over 400 bird species fill the surrounding ranches with beautiful birdsong.
 Only a two-hour drive from Nairobi, visitors vacation among its historical manors like Elsamere, the former home of late Born Free personality Joy Adamson.
 If you have more time in Kenya and feel like relaxing in Kenya’s countryside for a couple of days, Lake Naivasha’s Happy Valley is worth it.

-Lake Naivasha, one of the few freshwater lakes in the Great Rift Valley, is a must-visit destination for Kenya safari day trips and weekends away from Nairobi.
-Although the lake is not part of a national park or game reserve, it has pleasant forested surroundings, which are a far cry from the congestion and noise of Nairobi, and there is plentiful wildlife around.
-Keep an eye out for the fever trees and the abundant populations of birds, giraffes, zebras, monkeys, hippos, and an abundance of bird species.
+Lake Naivasha, one of the few freshwater lakes in the Great Rift Valley, is a must-visit destination for Kenya safari day trips and weekend getaways from Nairobi.
+Although the lake is not part of a national park or game reserve, it boasts pleasant forested surroundings that provide a welcome respite from the congestion and noise of the city.
+Visitors can expect to encounter a wealth of wildlife, including giraffes, zebras, monkeys, hippos, and an abundance of bird species.

-In addition to its natural beauty, Lake Naivasha is Kenya’s premier area for growing flowers for export, especially roses; rose farms are an eye-catching feature all around the lakeshore.
+In addition to its natural beauty, Lake Naivasha is also home to Kenya’s premier area for growing flowers for export, particularly roses – an eye-catching feature that can be seen all around the lakeshore.

 When To Go